Beth Immanuel is a friendly and welcoming community. Click here to learn what to expect when you visit.

 Beth Immanuel is located in Hudson, Wisconsin, which is on I-94 just across the border from Minnesota and only minutes away from St. Paul.
 For a map and directions, see our location page.

-What should I expect on Sabbaths and Holidays?
+What should I expect?

-• Synagogue furnishings:
+- Synagogue furnishings:

-• A platform and table called a bimah is where Scripture reading is performed.
+- A platform and table called a bimah is where Scripture reading is performed.

-• Our seating arrangement is focused toward the center of the room.
+- Our seating arrangement is focused toward the center of the room.

-• Liturgical prayer:
+- Liturgical prayer:

-• Some of our prayers are in Hebrew and others are in English.
+- Some of our prayers are in Hebrew and others are in English.

-• Prayers are recited from a book called a Siddur.
+- Prayers are recited from a book called a Siddur.

-• One person, called the cantor, leads the congregation in prayer.
+- One person, called the cantor, leads the congregation in prayer.

-• Traditional apparel:
+- Traditional apparel:

-• Men wear a skullcap called a yarmulke or kippah.
+- Men wear a skullcap called a yarmulke or kippah.

-• Jewish men also wear a prayer shawl called a tallit.
+- Jewish men also wear a prayer shawl called a tallit.

-• A ceremonial Scripture reading:
+- A ceremonial Scripture reading:

 What should I wear?

-On Friday nights and Saturdays, it is customary and appropriate to dress up as nicely as we can in honor of the Sabbath.
+It is customary and appropriate to dress up as nicely as we can in honor of the Sabbath.
 Button-up shirts are a good idea for men; a suit always looks nice.

 We place a high value on modest dress.
 Clothing should be gender-appropriate.
 Shorts are discouraged.
 Some women wear slacks, but if wearing a dress or skirt, it should be long enough to cover the knees when seated.
 Shirts should have sleeves and cover mid-sections.
 Necklines should not be low-cut.
 Everything private should be covered.
 (Head covering for women is not required at Beth Immanuel; it is a personal choice.)

 All men are encouraged to wear a kippah (skullcap) when in the sanctuary.
-If you do not have your own, we would be happy to loan you one.
+If you do not have your own, we are be happy to loan you one.
 Jewish men are encouraged to wear a tallit (prayer shawl) during the morning service, which we can also provide.

 What should I bring?

 If you have a favorite Bible or Siddur, feel free to bring it or use one of ours.
-Just bring a mind and attitude that's excited to learn and experience new things!

 Please leave electronic devices such as phones, tablets, computers, cameras, and games at home.
 If you must have a mobile phone with you, please silence the ringer, and do not take photographs on Sabbath.